nodejs/wiki-archive/Installing Node.js via package manager.md

 ***Note:*** The packages on this page are maintained and supported by their respective packagers, **not** the Node.js core team.
 Please report any issues you encounter to the package maintainer.
 If it turns out your issue is a bug in Node.js itself, the maintainer will report the issue upstream.

-## Ubuntu, Debian, Linux Mint, elementaryOS, etc.
+## Ubuntu, Debian, Linux Mint, elementary OS, etc.

 ***Including most Ubuntu and Debian-based Linux distributions***